The Last Resort for People Who Can't Stick to Exercise - A Scientific Approach to Quitting Quitting

 Designing the Habit Loop

 The "habit loop" proposed by MIT researcher Duhigg consists of three elements: Cue, Routine, and Reward.
-To make exercise a habit, you need to intentionally design all three.
+To make an exercise habit stick, you need to intentionally design all three.

 For example: "After brewing morning coffee (cue), do 10 squats (routine), and record the achievement on a calendar (reward)."
 "Habit stacking," which links a new behavior to an existing habit, is one of the most successful techniques.